Resurfacing Wood Decks

-Here’s three surface options you could consider:
+Here’s three wood deck resurfacing options you could consider:

 Interlocking Wood Deck Tiles

-Typically the easiest option since these modular tiles just click together over the existing surface.
+Typically the easiest option since these modular wood deck tiles just click together over the existing surface.
 The attached plastic base not only allows water to drain freely under the tiles, but inbuilt connecting tabs keep the tiles correctly spaced and aligned.

 Our ‘SwiftDeck’ Ipe wood tiles are supplied in two sizes – 12” x 12” Colorado or Sierra styles or 12” x 24” Double-C style.
 All sizes and styles can be interlocked with each other to create custom designs.

 With interlocking tiles however, it’s very important the existing deck boards are not uneven or warped as otherwise the tiles could ‘rock’ on the surface and maybe create a tripping hazard.